TRIP-Lab/itinerum-tripkit/README.md

 ### Quickstart

- - Clone this repository and `pip install -r requirements.txt` ([virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are recommended)
+1. Clone this repository and `pip install -r requirements.txt` ([virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are recommended)
- - Place source data in the `./input` folder and edit `./datakit/config.py` with the appropriate filepaths.
+2. Place source data in the `./input` folder and edit `./datakit/config.py` with the appropriate filepaths.

-Either
+Then either:

  - Start Jupyter in repository directy and get started by `from datakit import Itinerum`